Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

 I gave a command for the script to `cat` these configyrations into the **Vagrantfile** that was initialised.

-I gave an instruction for the scripts to carry out the following commands:  `vagrant up slave`, `vagrant up master` and `vagrant ssh master`
+I gave an instruction for the scripts to carry out the following commands:  `vagrant up` and `vagrant ssh master`

-### About Master-deploy.sh
+## About Master-deploy.sh
 **This is a script that contains:**
 - The commands to automate the deployment of LAMP STACK on the master machine.
 This involved: